 - Optional toppings: Chopped fresh cilantro and crushed peanuts

 - In a large pot, heat the oil over medium heat.
-Add the carrots and bell pepper and sauté for 3 to 4 minutes, until slightly softened.
+Add the carrots and bell pepper and sauté for 3-4 minutes, until slightly softened.

 - Add the garlic, ginger, and curry paste and cook for another minute until fragrant.